Molecular Oncology Protocol FAQ

-Many online sources state that Laetrile is toxic, how can you state otherwise?
+Many online sources state that Laetrile Is toxic.
+How can you state otherwise?

 How does Laetrile work as a cancer treatment?

 Results obtained with Laetrile are mainly because is part of a cancer protocol, and not a standalone therapy.
 Amygdalin is found naturally in some fruits and nuts which points at our own ability to digest it.
 After that happens, the cyanide is neutralized by healthy cells with the help of the rhodanese enzyme.
-Cancer cells on the other hand, lack this enzyme, the result is a depletion of a crucial amino acid used for tumor growth, cysteine.
+Cancer cells, on the other hand, lack this enzyme, and the result is a depletion of a crucial amino acid used for tumor growth, cysteine.
 Without it, glutathione can no longer be produced and a malignant cell becomes susceptible to cancer treatments.

 How is vitamin C administered?